gabriel-cheng/structured-simulator/README.md

 ![status](https://img.shields.io/badge/STATUS-UNDER%20CONSTRUCTION-%23E8FF01&?style=flat-square&logo=appveyor)

 <p align="center">
-  <strong>GAMECON - ONLINE GAMMING E-COMMERCE</strong>
+  <strong>CONSORTIUM SIMULATOR</strong>
 </p>

 # About the project

-The project is a simple e-commerce that allows the user to purchase games online.
-The project was developed with the purpose of practicing my development skills with Javascript.
+The project is a simple consortium simulation system that aims to offer an overview of values and rates depending on te chosen administrator.

 # Content